iq-coryp/documentation-testing/pages/api/product-structure.md

 ###ProductDocument

-A ProductDocument is a template upon which a Product hierarchy is built.
+A ProductDocument represents the [hierarchical structure](/concepts/product-structure/) of Products in Product Library.

 | Name | Data Type | Description | Example |
 |:-----|:----------|:------------|:--------|